umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Configuration/index.md

 If you have created a custom template and would like to use that as the default instead, you can set the path here using this configuration setting.

 ### RemoveProvidedEmailTemplate
-From Forms 10.2, if you have created custom email templates to use with the "send Razor email" workflow, the provided template can be removed from selection by setting this value to `true`.
+From Forms 10.2, if you have created email templates to use with the "send Razor email" workflow, the provided template can be removed from selection.
+To do this, set this value to `true`.

 ### RemoveProvidedFormsTemplates
 Similarly, from Forms 10.2, the provided form templates available from the form creation dialog can be removed from selection.
 To do this, set this configuration value to `true`.